 “Bringing economically viable cleantech solutions to market is a contact sport.
 Watching all the investors and startup companies make those needed connections again in person was incredible.
 Our theme of ‘Better Together’ was really realized in this event.
 We need each other to foster business success and push the boundaries of technology.”NREL Innovation and Entrepreneurship Center Director Trish Cozart

 The Industry Growth Forum is the leading cleantech event that connects business owners, investors, and industry professionals.
 They may establish new connections, showcase cutting-edge technology, and figure out how to commercialize cleantech during the event.
-In addition to the cleantech innovation pitch competition, the IGF featured over 1,000 extra ad hoc meetings and 1,200 one-on-one interactions with companies and investors.
+In addition to the cleantech innovation pitch competition, the IGF featured over 1,000 additional ad hoc meetings and 1,200 one-on-one interactions with companies and investors.

 “This year was all we hoped it would be and more.
 We had nearly 550 attendees from all over the world.
 These folks are tackling the dangers created by climate change head-on, and the solutions they come up with will help the entire planet.”